krypciak/IWEHA/README.md

 # It Won't Ever Happen Again.
-IWEHA is an synchronie-type backup tool.
+IWEHA is an synchronie-type backup tool, simmliar to rsync.
 What does that mean?<br>
 It means it copies only new or modified files, to keep the backup up-to-date.<br>

 <h2>Usage</h2>